Property tax, sales tax, and utility tax are the principal sources of revenue the city uses to provide core municipal services:

 - Select the Tax Distribution link

-A consumer making a $100 purchase in the City of Battle Ground will pay $8.40 of sales tax.
-The city receives just over 10% of the tax collected (a total of 85 cents on a $100 purchase) to provide core municipal services.
-The balance is distributed to other governmental service entities as shown below.
+A consumer making a $100 purchase in the City of Battle Ground will pay $8.60 of sales tax.
+The city receives just under 10% of the tax collected (a total of 85 cents on a $100 purchase) to provide core municipal services.
+In 2022, City Council approved a .1% sales tax for its Transportation Benefit District.
+This money will go toward preserving and improving the City’s roadways.
+In addition, Clark County voters approved a .1% public safety tax in 2022 was well.
+The City will receive a small portion of this public safety tax to help fund the police department as well.
+The remaining 7.55% is distributed to other governmental service entities as shown below.

 Sales Tax Distribution on $100 purchase